Python Tutorials: Natural Language Processing and Relation Extraction

 IO encoding is fast as compare to IOB encoding, but IOB encoding provides good accuracy as compare to IO encoding.

-- Sentiment can be related to some industry, industrial products, movies, etc.
+- Sentiment can be related to some industries, industrial products, movies, etc.

 - The information extraction technique is done using named entities along with them.